dfel08/Responsive-Portfolio/README.md

 ## Acknowledgments

 * Thanks to my mentor, David Kramer, and my family, who are a continuing source of support and inspiration.
+Thanks also to Sim Dhaliwal and Stephon Autery for helping me when I got stuck.